ahmedosamaelshimy/FirstLab/SketchingTheAttack.md

 ### 4. Stealing Some Data
-a. lets download postgres DB backup of the ManageEngine ServiceDesk Plus application it's located at `C:\Program Files (x86)\ManageEngine\ServiceDesk\backup\backup_postgres_11303_fullbackup_07_19_2024_20_07\`
+a.
+Download postgres DB backup of the ManageEngine ServiceDesk Plus application it's located at `C:\Program Files (x86)\ManageEngine\ServiceDesk\backup\backup_postgres_11303_fullbackup_07_19_2024_20_07\`

 ![image](https://github.com/user-attachments/assets/07a1e62a-f55e-49b8-ac4d-1dfe56e59476)

-b. there is a file named `Employees.xls` located at the Desktop let's see it
+b. there is a file named `Employees.xls` located on the Desktop let's see it

 ![image](https://github.com/user-attachments/assets/4bf04d98-3165-41a8-8dea-4dbd01abac1d)

 ## Conclusion

-We started exploiting [CVE-2021-44077](https://nvd.nist.gov/vuln/detail/CVE-2021-44077) Vulnerability based on POC in [GitHub](https://github.com/horizon3ai/CVE-2021-44077) then a wbsh.jsp file were dropped and using it we gained a web shell and after little enummuration we started to dump LSASS after enabling WDigest to allow passwords to be stored as a plain text format, then we have downloaded ekern.exe which was a renamed version of Plink, and wrote a batch script to establish a reverse SSH connection to tunnel RDP connections over it. after that we stole some confedintial data like `backup_postgres_11303_fullbackup_07_19_2024_20_07_part_1.data` and `Employees.xls`.
+We started exploiting [CVE-2021-44077](https://nvd.nist.gov/vuln/detail/CVE-2021-44077) Vulnerability based on POC in [GitHub](https://github.com/horizon3ai/CVE-2021-44077) then a wbsh.jsp file was dropped, and by using it we gained a web shell and after little enummuration we started to dump LSASS after enabling WDigest to allow passwords to be stored in plaintext format.

+Then we have downloaded ekern.exe which was a renamed version of [Plink](https://the.earth.li/~sgtatham/putty/0.58/htmldoc/Chapter7.html), and wrote a batch script `FXS.bat` to establish a reverse SSH connection to tunnel RDP connections over it.
+After that we stole some confedintial data like `backup_postgres_11303_fullbackup_07_19_2024_20_07_part_1.data` and `Employees.xls`.